 Thanksgiving Lessons for Grades PreK-2

-Introduce younger students to the Pilgrims' voyage on the Mayflower, how the Pilgrims and Native Americans co-existed, and the first Thanksgiving feast.
+Common Core-aligned lessons and activities introduce your students to the Pilgrims' voyage on the Mayflower, the interaction between the Pilgrims and the Wampanoag, and the first Thanksgiving feast.

 - Grades: PreK–K, 1–2